Keith Helander: Switch to rugby union

 Helander's representative season was a busy one.
 He travelled with the Auckland team to Thames and in a match at Parawai lost 9–14.
 Auckland then played against Thames Valley in Paeroa where they secured an 18–3 win.
 On their Southern tour they first played Taranaki and won 13–8, with Helander having “led the forwards in many exhilarating stunts, and was a power of strength to his side”.
 Against South Canterbury, Auckland went down 6 points to 8.
 Helander was then named to play against Otago, and in a rare instant the newspaper had the weights of all the player.
 Helander was recorded by the local newspaper as weighing 12 stone, 1 pound (76.7 kg).
 Otago won the match 11 to 3 in front of 14,000 at Carisbrook with Helander playing alongside Kiwi number 92, Karl Ifwersen.
 More misery was to come with Canterbury defeating Auckland 21–15 a week later at Lancaster Park with 4,500 watching.
 Auckland lost again to Wairarapa 15 points to 3 — the first time the two teams had met — with Helander again playing in the pack.
 Auckland suffered their fifth straight loss with an 11–19 defeat to Wellington, with Helander scoring a “fine try in the second half.

 Helander was still playing for Grafton in 1923, and he scored a try against Suburbs at the Avondale Racecourse.
 It was said that he “was the star forward on the field, [and] scored cleverly in the early part of the game, after beating five of his opponents.
 He scored again against Grammar Old Boys in a June match In the end-of-season representative games he played for Auckland in a match against Southland which Auckland easily won by 37 points to 3.
 Helander had been a reserve, but came on for Keene who was injured.
 He was named in the reserves to play Taranaki, but did not take the field.
-Helander was named “an emergency” to play against Northland in Whangarei and to play Otago at Eden Park, but did not take the field in either case.
+Helander was named “an emergency” to play against Northland in Whangārei and to play Otago at Eden Park, but did not take the field in either case.